This cake is absolutely amazing. And I’m not just tooting my

 600g Icing Sugar, sifted

-8 tbsp Single or Double Cream (or whipping cream), at room temp
+8 tbsp Single or Double Cream (or whipping cream), at room

 Walnut Halves, to decorate